Jacksonville Zoo and Gardens: Graduate Education

-The Jacksonville Zoo and Gardens is a part of Miami University’s graduate-level Advanced Inquiry Program (AIP).
+The Jacksonville Zoo and Botanical Gardens is a part of Miami University’s graduate-level Advanced Inquiry Program (AIP).
 The program offers a Master of Arts in Biology or Master of Arts in Teaching through online coursework and face-to-face experiential learning experiences at the zoo.
-AIP Master's students earn 35 credit hours by experiential learning at the Jacksonville Zoo and Gardens as well as core curriculum courses that occur on the web.
+AIP Master's students earn 35 credit hours by experiential learning at the Jacksonville Zoo and Botanical Gardens as well as core curriculum courses that occur on the web.
 Applications for the Advanced Inquiry Program open in September for the following year, with classes starting in May.
 Part of the preliminary process includes filling out a short interest form, which helps them gauge general interest in the program.
 The program is eligible for anyone who has a bachelor's degree, regardless of their major, and applicants must at least have a 2.75 GPA.

-Future plans
+Future Plans

-Gardens

-More themed pocket and primary gardens are planned to open in the future, in coordination with new animal exhibits as they are constructed.
-The second primary garden is the Asian Bamboo Garden, which opened in 2009.
-The exhibit features a koi pond and waterfall, along with a bamboo island.
-A Komodo dragon exhibit is included.
-The garden will serve as the entrance for a new Asian exhibit currently in design.

-The area along the Trout River waterfront at the zoo is set to become formal botanical gardens in the future, as funding is obtained.
+ReZoovenation

+Beginning in 2021, the zoo first unveiled their ambitious $50 million redevelopment plan to completely revitalize (nearly) every part of the zoo.

+Following the completion of the plan’s first phase (an overhaul of the zoo’s existing parking lot), the next phase includes the 25,000 sq. ft VyStar (Credit Union) SkyScape and the addition of Manatee River, a new exhibit that serves as an expansion of the zoo’s preexisting Manatee Critical Care Center (MCCC), and is sponsored by J. Wayne and Delores Barr Weaver, who helped fund and name the new exhibit.

+In 2023, the zoo held a groundbreaking ceremony related to the commencement of Phase 2’s construction (SkyScape; Manatee River).
+As of 2025, both of these additions are slated to open in 2026.